Physician Organization of Michigan ACO, LLC (“POM ACO”) Waiver Establishment

 At a meeting on April 22, 2016, of the Board, the Board made a bona fide determination that a Management Services Agreement between POM ACO and University of Michigan is reasonably related to the purposes of the shared savings program.
 University of Michigan retains highly-trained staff experienced in certain areas, including, without limitation, providing clinical leadership and health informatics services.
 The Board has made the determination that from a cost-effectiveness standpoint, it is efficient to secure these services for POM ACO through an agreement with University of Michigan.
 The services provided pursuant to the agreement are explicitly defined in a budget that is pre-approved by the Board.

-Care Collaboration Arrangement Waiver (St. Joseph Mercy Hospital Ann Arbor)
+Care Coordination Arrangement Waiver (St. Joseph Mercy Health System)

-Care Coordination Arrangement Waiver (St. Joseph Mercy Chelsea Hospital)
+Care Coordination Arrangement Waiver (St. Joseph Mercy Chelsea, Inc)

 Payment Rule Waivers